BigZaphod/Chameleon/README.md

 <h1> This fork contains iOS 5 features.
 It has divereged a little but should remain compatible.
-It only supports the fragile ABI so it only works with 64bit builds os OS X and only compiles with Clang. </h1>
+It only supports the fragile ABI so it only works with 64bit builds of OS X and only compiles with Clang. </h1>

 # Chameleon